vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UGUI/Input Issues.md

     If this isn't properly set up, when you select the EventSystem its preview will say `no module`.

 :::warning
 Do not make assumptions.
-Double checking these steps are met is always recommended.
+Double-checking these steps are met is always recommended.
 :::

 To troubleshoot cases where other UI is blocking input, select the Event System and hover/click the UI that's failing.
 The preview pane at the bottom of the inspector should list the gameobject that received the event.